skvadrik/re2c/src/manual/syntax/syntax.rst

 matches any code unit (either valid or invalid) and always consumes one character;
 while ``[^]`` matches any valid code point (not code unit) and can consume multiple code units.
-In fact, when variable-length encoding is used, ``*`` is the only possible way to match invalid input character (see `Encodings`_ for details).
+In fact, when variable-length encoding is used, ``*`` is the only possible way to match invalid input character.

 If ``-c`` is active then each regular expression is preceeded by a list of comma separated condition names.
 Besides normal naming rules there